 How challenging is the Ghorepani Trek?

 The Ghorepani Trek is an easy and relaxed mountain journey.
-It means you can walk on your face without any rush.
+It means you can walk at your own pace without any rush.
 The altitude makes it difficult for mountain journeys.
 Still, the highest elevation of the Ghorepani Trek is 3210m, so you won’t have difficulty breathing or other elevation effects.

 It is a well-established and managed Trekking route, so you have many lodges and food choices during the Trip.
 These lodges and food facilities make for a more comfortable trip.